Visheshgpt/Visheshgpt/README.md

 ### Hi there, I'm @Visheshgpt 👋

+<h3 align="left">👩‍💻  About Me</h3>

-- 🔭 I'm a full-stack blockchain developer.
+- 🔭 I'm working as a full-stack blockchain developer.
-- 🌱 I’m currently learning Solana
+- 🌱 I’m currently learning Solana.
-- 💬 Ask me about ... defi, smart contracts
+- 💬 Ask me about ...
+Dex, Defi, SmartContracts, Web3
 - 📫 How to reach me: guptavishesh98@gmail.com